memes/home/README.md

 ### Moving to HTTPS authentication
 For new installs, prefer use of HTTPS authentication over SSH where possible.
 Need to use a persistent keystore where safe to do so.

+### Dotfiles in devcontainer

+Should be automatic; just source this repo as a dotfiles repo and it should be bootstrapped automatically via `bootstrap.sh`.

+### Manual installation

 #### Linux

 Only use on encrypted filesystems